-There's a scene in Better Call Saul where the brilliant attorney Kim Wexler says something that stopped me cold:
+There's a scene in Better Call Saul where the brilliant attorney Kim Wexler (played by Rhea Seehorn) said something that stopped me cold the last time I watched it:

 "Getting old sucks.
 Seniors need someone on their side."